CIArb is launching a new training structure as part of its Golden Thread. Here, we outline the changes.

 What benefits do the changes bring?

 The advantages of this revised approach include a reduction in costs and administration time spent on all assessment-related activity by branches.
-It also means CIArb can focus on the scheduling and delivery of training according to members’ needs, while also maximising revenue.
+It also means CIArb can focus on the scheduling and delivery of training according to members’ needs.
 It provides reassurance that the content of all Pathway training is current and prepared by practitioners who are acknowledged as experts in their fields.
 Finally, it reinforces the Institute’s brand and reputation for the highest quality and standards.

 What resources and support will be provided?